 Columbia, MO 65211

-Dr. Richter has provided training to districts and states in the U.S. and has participated in a number of research projects associated with PBS.
+Dr. Johnson has provided training to districts and states in the U.S. and has participated in a number of research projects associated with PBS.
 She looks forward to working with all stakeholders in Missouri and with partners throughout the U.S. to further the implementation and sustainability of SW-PBS.

 303 Townsend Hall